AnneBerberBakermans/Data-science-portfolio/portfolio.md

 8. Strenght and Weaknesses
 9. Life-long learning

+Not all the assigments are in ipynb format.
+The assignemnts that are in pdf, docx or pptx format can be downloaded as a raw file.

 # 1. Collect, store, and access data by identifying and leveraging applicable technologies